 Well-versed in IPOs, bonds, and financing, in 2012 she caught the eye of Premier, Inc., a Charlotte, North Carolina, a healthcare technology company.
 Though the company initially kept their IPO plans a secret, she’d assist in the successful pitch in 2013.

-And it was no problem that Crawford—a mother of two boys—works in Charlotte while Medici is based in Austin, Texas.
+And it was no problem that Crawford—a mother of two boys—works in Charlotte while Direct Health is based in Austin, Texas.
 A company so adept at connecting doctors with patients virtually wouldn’t have any trouble with its general counsel working remotely.

 Besides, she’s happy to travel to the Texas capital to connect with her team often, as well as attend industry conferences.
 She garnered a well-received speaking engagement, “Telemedicine and Telehealth: The Future is Now,” at last October’s annual meeting of the Association of Corporate Counsel.